 Additive manufacturing, however, has the potential to unmoor both of these underlying principles.
 The proliferation of 3D printing technology is likely to dispense with the historic, de facto requirement that a "manufacturer" be a large commercial entity that is also responsible for design and distribution activities.
-Likewise, the "mass production" paradigm will be replaced in time with the "mass customization" of products, given the lower costs and manufacturing flexibility that 3D-printing technology provides over traditional manufacturing.
-These fundamental changes inevitably will exert pressure on existing products-liability theories, but to better understand how the legal framework may change, it is first important to explore the new technology at issue.
+Likewise, the "mass production" paradigm will, in time, likely be replaced with the "mass customization" of products, given the lower costs and manufacturing flexibility that 3D-printing technology provides over traditional manufacturing.
+Inevitably, these fundamental changes will exert pressure on existing products-liability theories, but to better understand how the legal framework may change, it is first important to explore the new technology at issue.